 “Of course, of course, as will the Republic, we will be there to help grant stability to what is sure to become an unstable region.”

 He smiled at the two women, and he could not help but appreciate the smile Amanishakheto gave him back.
-A Kandake whatever that was, perhaps Meriwa could see some trade here.
-His wife would appreciate him laying the groundwork.
+He could not smile back, not as one smiles in interest.
+A Kandake whatever that was, perhaps Meriwa could see some trade here. he might not be able to flirt, but his wife would appreciate him laying the groundwork for her to work through later.
 Connections and partners from around the globe were always to be desired.
 Words and stories from everywhere were constantly sought by the Matriarchy.
 One must have information if one was to plan, and the Matriarchy always had plans.